Flat-Coated Retriever Colors & Coat Guide

 Rare vs Standard Colors

-Some Flat-Coated Retriever colors are rarer than others due to the genetics involved.
-Rare colors may command premium prices, but buyers should be cautious — extremely rare colors can sometimes be associated with health issues or may indicate crossbreeding.
+Among Flat-Coated Retrievers, the standard colors (Black, Liver) are most common.
+Non-standard colors like Yellow are rarer and may command premium prices above the standard $1000–$2000 range.
+Buyers should be cautious—extremely rare colors can sometimes be associated with health issues or may indicate crossbreeding.

 Do Flat-Coated Retriever Colors Change with Age?